nats-io/nats-architecture-and-design/adr/ADR-32.md

 standard subscription handler.
 This means that no assumption is made on whether returning from the callback signals that the request is completed.
 The framework will dispatch requests as fast as the handler returns.

+### Naming

+For consistency of documentation and understanding by users, clients that implement the service API and tooling that interacts with services should use the term "service" or "services".